 During the linkage process, one analyst extracts the cohort from the various datasets that the university holds and then assigns a pseudo-anonymised link number.
 This is then sent to the appropriate department, in the majority of cases NHS National Services Division (ISD), who then extract the data required and create a new file without the identifiable information, just the pseudo-anonymised link number.
 This new file is then sent to a second analyst, who is not privy to the identifiable information, who then performs any additional linkage and a sense test before moving it into the dedicated area within the Safe Haven.

 A sense test is performed before data release to allow for any possible mismatch in linkage to be identified.
 We also use this test to highlight any disease specific groups with small numbers of people.
 Expert advice is sought to determine whether there is a potential risk to patient confidentiality in the event that the disease is rare or uncommon.

 Through DaSH, researchers safely access their data for analysis without the ability to copy, print, or transfer data outside the Safe Haven in anyway.
 Researchers access their data for analysis via the VPN in a dedicated secure folder within the Safe Haven and data is only released once DaSH is sure that all of the necessary approvals and permissions are in place and checks have been carried out.

-A dedicated member of staff is responsible for the quality assurance of each project.
-Their remit is to ensure that each project has all the relevant paperwork completed and that the data is processed in line with the data management plan, data linkage plan and DaSH working protocols for security.
+Our staff ensure that each project has all the relevant paperwork completed and that the data is processed in line with the data management plan, data linkage plan and DaSH working protocols for security.